Introduction

 However, for migration and citizenship purposes, these convictions remain relevant and must be declared.
 Failing to disclose a spent conviction is a common but critical error that can jeopardise an otherwise strong application.

-Case Study of Citizenship Refusal Due to a Pattern of Traffic Offences
+Case Study: Citizenship Refusal Due to a Pattern of Traffic Offences

-His driving record between 2007 and 2015 revealed a pattern of unlawful behaviour, which included:
+The applicant’s driving record spanned several years and revealed a pattern of unlawful behaviour, including:

 - Disobeying traffic lights